openstack/designate/doc/source/howtos/manage-ptr-records.rst

 Using the V2 API
 ----------------

-To begin lets create a zone that we want to return when we do our reverse lookup.
+To begin let's create a zone that we want to return when we do our reverse lookup.

 .. code-block:: http